ftravers/datomic-tutorial/README.md

                   :db.install/_attribute :db.part/db}])

 `:db/ident` is the name of the field.
-So when we want to use this field to store data, this is the keyword you use.
+So when we want to use this field to store data, this is the keyword that you would use.

 `:db/valueType` is the type of data that this field will hold.
 Here we use the `string` datatype to store an email string.